Article

 The Armed Forces Covenant is a pledge to acknowledge and understand the needs of the Armed Forces community and aims to build a more open and honest relationship between employers, the Ministry of Defence and reservists.

-Signing the Armed Forces Covenant will help you to build your reputation as a forces-friendly employer through publicly asserting your commitment to ensure that members of the community do not face discrimination during recruitment or in employment in your organisation.
+It enables your organisation to build its reputation as a forces-friendly employer through publicly asserting your commitment, ensuring that members of the Armed Forces community do not face discrimination during recruitment or in employment and are treated with fairness and respect in all aspects of their life.

 Requirements

-To sign the covenant, you must agree to demonstrate two core principles:
+The organisation must agree to demonstrate two core principles:

 • offering support to service leavers, veterans, reservists, cadet force adult volunteers, spouses and dependants within your organisation